microsoft/Azure-Synapse-Customer-Insights-Customer360-Solution-Accelerator/Deployment/CustomerInsightsSetup.md

 7. Review and run your Brands Enrichment

 # Step 10: Set up Lease Renewal Predictions
-1. Navigate to Step 7 in the [Azure Set Up Documentaion](./AzureSetup.md)
+1. Navigate to Step 6 in the [Azure Set Up Documentaion](https://github.com/microsoft/Azure-Synapse-Customer-Insights-Customer360-Solution-Accelerator/blob/main/Deployment/AzureSetup.md#step-6-set-up-synapse-pipeline) and follow the remaining Azure set up

 ## Step 10.1: Load Data
 In this step you will bring the Lease Renewal Preductions data into the CI environment from your Azure Synapse Workspace.